troii/Rudeltippen/README.md

 Save the file.

-4. Follow the Section ['Front-end HTTP server' on the Play Framework Documentation][9] to set up your Fron-end HTTP Server with Rudeltippen.
+**Follow the Section ['Front-end HTTP server' on the Play Framework Documentation][9] to set up your Fron-end HTTP Server with Rudeltippen.**

 > By default Rudeltippen runs on Port 9000

-5. Now its time to start Rudeltippen.
-Go to your Installation-Directory and run.
+**Now its time to start Rudeltippen.
+Go to your Installation-Directory and run.**

 ```bash
 play id prod
 ```

-Now we have Play in Production mode, we have to Download the Dependecies.
+Now that we have Play in Production mode, we have to Download the Dependecies.
 Run

 ```bash
 play deps --sync